 13. DISCLOSURE OF OUTSTANDING SHARE DATA

 The Company is authorized to issue an unlimited number of shares without par value.
-The table below presents the Company's common share data as of the date of this report:
+The table below presents the Company's common share, options and warrants data as of the date of this report: